 In the heat of the moment I thought, what if I try to find the church and just burned it down with all the flock in it.
 Instead of leaving, I headed further down while I felt someone walking behind me and said, “no! leave this place now!”

-A woman’s voice similar to Leann’s but I couldn’t fall in that trick again.
+A woman’s voice similar to Leann’s, but I couldn’t fall in that trick again.

-I won’t be falling in your game again; you’re not Leann and I will take the stone with me!
+“I won’t be falling in your game again; you’re not Leann and I will take the stone with me!”
+Expressed Sheryl defiantly.

 Chapter 16

-Turning around I found out it was the other sphynx but it had evolved into a human like creature, its face still had animal features though, and from its chest, I saw a red burning light and all I could think of was, it must be the red pyramidal shaped stone, the creature had managed to absorb the stone’s powers.
+Turning around I found out it was the other sphynx but it had evolved into a human like creature, its face still had animal features though, and from its chest, I saw a red burning light and all I could think of was, it must be the red pyramidal stone, the creature had managed to absorb the stone’s powers.

 I started to frame the creature using my hands, keeping a safe distance and trying to bring back my blue flames, I was determined to burn this bitch down to the ground as well.

-Amazingly after hitting the creature, I could see that somehow the stone provided some kind of shield to it, that was going to be a problem and now I was prone to be counterattacked, in fact the sphynx had set a smarter attack that I didn’t see coming.
+Amazingly after hitting the creature the first time, I could see that somehow the stone provided some kind of shield to it, that was going to be a problem and now I was prone to be counterattacked, in fact the sphynx had set a smarter attack that I didn’t see coming.

-I could feel a strong foreign strength forcing my hands in my head while I tried to endure it as much as I could but being so focused on outpowering that force, without even noticing it I was bringing back my blue flames, the creature had managed to control my only weapon and now I had to think on something quick before blowing my own head off.
+I could feel a strong foreign strength forcing my hands against my head while I tried to endure it as much as I could but being so focused on outpowering that force, without even noticing it I was bringing back my blue flames, the creature had managed to control my only weapon and now I had to think on something quick before blowing my own head off.

 Fortunately, after shooting myself with the blue fire, I notice it had no effect on me and then the sphynx tried to escape back upstairs, however once it turned its back at me, this was my last chance to beat it, I shoot again at it, straight to its back, seemed like it was its weak spot, in a matter of seconds it became something similar to flakes and after that I could see the shinning stone just falling on the floor.